mike99mac/minimy-mike99mac/gcode/README.md

 80+10+45+7+26+20+50+53+14+9+2+12+2+2+6+4+10+6+2+4+20+10=394

-A rough estimate of the cost of the components is $394, so adding in wood and expendibles the price tag is around $450-500.
+An estimate of the cost of the components is $394.
+Adding in wood and expendibles the price tag is around $450-500.

 ## Download the G-code
 G-code is to a CNC machine what object code is to a computer.
 It tells the machine what to do, and the machine (hopefully) does it.